coreos/docs/quay-enterprise/bitbucket-app.md

 <img src="img/bb-add-consumer.png" class="image-center"/>

+## Configure registry Callback URL

-Next, configure BitBucket to redirect you back to Quay upon a successful login:
+Next, configure BitBucket to redirect you back to your Quay Enterprise registry upon a successful login:

 - Enter your registry's URL as the `URL`
 - Enter `https://{REGISTRY URL HERE}/oauth2/bitbucket/callback` as the `Callback URL`.